nisila-perera/portfolio/README.md

 ## What's Inside

-- `index.html` - The whole code
+- `index.html` - The main page
+- `miniatures-erp.html` - Project by me
-- `favicon.png` - An icon that shows up in the browser tab
+- `favicon.webp` - An icon that shows up in the browser tab
 - `nisila-perera-resume.pdf` - My life condensed into bullet points